MarcDufresne/keybin-client/README.md

 # Keybin Client library

 See [Keybin](https://github.com/MarcDufresne/keybin) for the API code and documentation.

+## Installation

+To install simply run:

+    pip install keybin-client

 ## Configuration